mattiasinokuchi/svelteKit-example-app/README.md

 # 🥦   🌽  🥬️🍆 What is this? 🍅🥒  🥕   🥔

-This is a miniature ERP meant for helping small-scale vegetable farmers like my sister and brother-in-law.
+This is a miniature ERP meant for helping small-scale farmers like my sister and brother-in-law.

 Feel free to contribute!